stg-tud/Bismuth/README.md

 More details on how Interval Tree Clocks work can be found in the [original paper](https://gsd.di.uminho.pt/members/cbm/ps/itc2008.pdf) as well as in [this blog post](https://ferd.ca/interval-tree-clocks.html).

-## This implementation
+## Notes on this implementation

-We aimed at implementing all features of the original paper in a Scala library for reference in future applications.
-This implementation includes the basic data structure (id and event trees), the event counter operation, fork and join operations and normalize operation.
-For convenience, each (fork/join) operation is executed on a normalized ITC.
+This repository contains tested implementations of all features of the original paper as a Scala library for reuse in applications as well as for further evaluation.
+This implementation includes the data structures of Interval Tree Clocks (`IdTree` and `EventTree`), as well as the operations on them.
+All of the user-facing operations that produce modified trees only produce normalized trees but don't assume normalized trees as input.
+We provide two interfaces for using Interval Tree Clocks in place of Vector Clocks and Version Vectors in the Fork-Event-Join-Model: `ForkEventJoinClock` and `ForkEventJoinVersioning`.

-For reference, the repository includes implementations some similar methods, namely Dotted Version Vectors (DVV) and Vector Clocks (VC).
-These are used as comparison in the [benchmarks](#benchmark).
+For reference, the repository includes implementations for other causality management solutions, most notably a `Map`-based Vector Clock that is used in the [benchmark](#benchmark).

-We included the encoder proposed in the paper and added a decoder to efficiently share ITCs between peers while using an encoding that uses as little bits as possible.
-The encoder exposes methods to write to byte array and string and works on top of Scalas BigInt implementation to store interim encodings memory efficient and allow for build-in bit shifting.
-Decoding a bit sequence stops as soon as a correct ITC has been read; leading zeros will be ignored.
-De-/encoders for VCs and DVVs are included as well and share the same API.

-Unit tests for relevant code are included.
-The tests use property-based testing to efficiently check correct behavior on arbitrary inputs using generators.
+We implemented an encoder and a decoder for the binary encoding proposed in the paper.
+The proposed encoding tries to minimize the number of bits used to encode the trees and therefore focuses on size rather than encoding speed.
+There are two implementations for the ITC encoders and decoders in this repository.
+One is based on BigDecimals and does not heavily rely on lower level bitwise operations, while the other one uses byte arrays and relies heavily on bitwise operations.
+The second implementation was needed because of the huge overhead found in the first implementation.
+The byte array based implementation can be found in `FastIntervalTreeClockEncoder` and is orders of magnitude faster than the `IntervalTreeClockEncoder`.

+Encoders and decoders are also implemented for the other causality management approaches found in this repository.
+They share the same interface and are composable.

+Unit tests can be found in `src/test`.
+This includes manually written test cases as well as tests based on property-based testing using generated test inputs.

 ## Benchmark